 Whether it’s seasonal allergies caused by pollen or the pet hair when you visit your neighbour’s house, allergies are horrid.

 The more inflamed your body is, the more it will over-respond to allergens in your environment.
 Most anti-histamine treatments are just a band-aid, blocking your histamine receptors.
-What we need to think is, why is our allergy bucket so full and causing me these problems?
+What we need to think is, “why is my allergy bucket so full and causing me these problems?”.

 Life is BUSY for everyone and suffering is not nice.
 So here are some easy things you can do right now to help your allergies:

 - Twice daily (am/pm) asal flush using a spray like this or a neti-pot using a saline solution

 - High dose Vitamin C breaks down histamine

 - Reduce dairy, gluten, sugar and alcohol (yes, sorry, all the fun stuff, hey?) as these are inflammatory

 - Limit fermented food (like kombucha and sauerkraut), avocados, spinach, tomatoes and citrus fruit as these stimulate histamine

 - High cortisol levels correlate with high histamine so try ways to calm your nervous system (which I appreciate is easier said than done when you are having a full allergic reaction!)

 You may have noticed that your allergies change through your menstrual cycle.